 The Student Organization Code of Conduct

 The Student Organization Code of Conduct is developed to promote the safety and well-being of all members of our community.
-It is designed to support student organizations in reflecting the values and mission of the College in their conduct.
+It is designed to support student organizations in reflecting the values and mission of the University in their conduct.

 The Student Organization Code of Conduct may be applied to behavior conducted in person, online, via email or other electronic medium.
 Members of a Recognized Student Organization (RSO) should also be aware that online postings such as blogs, web postings, chats and social networking sites are in the public sphere and are not private.
 These postings can subject an RSO to allegations of conduct violations if evidence of policy violations are posted online.
-The College does not regularly search for this information but may take action if and when such information is brought to the attention of College officials.
+The University does not regularly search for this information but may take action if and when such information is brought to the attention of University officials.

 The Student Organization Code of Conduct applies to guests of the RSO and the RSO may be held accountable for the misconduct of its guests.
-Visitors to and guests of Moravian College may seek resolution of violations of the Student Organization Code of Conduct committed against them by an RSO and/or members of an RSO through the Student Code of Conduct.
+Visitors to and guests of Moravian University may seek resolution of violations of the Student Organization Code of Conduct committed against them by an RSO and/or members of an RSO through the Student Code of Conduct.

 Authority and Roles